preyneyv/league-vcs/README.md

 ![Main Screenshot](https://github.com/preyneyv/league-vcs/raw/master/images/patch-list.png)

-League VCS offers an easy solution to the ever-frustrating problem of the League of Legends Replay system.
+**NOTE:** Currently in beta, prone to spontaneous explosions.
+Do not use for any production-level projects.
+It *should* work but that doesn't mean it *will*.

+### Features

+- Easy-to-use replay watching from any previous League of Legends patch.
+  - Detects the patch version from the `.rofl` file.
+- Automatic store backups of old League of Legends versions.
+  - Only stores the changed files to make better use of limited storage.

+### Supported Platforms
+League VCS only supports 64-bit Windows, and I don't have any plans to add 32-bit Windows or macOS support.

-Check the [Wiki](https://github.com/preyneyv/league-vcs/wiki) for more details on why, installation instructions and usage documentation.
+Check out the [Wiki](https://github.com/preyneyv/league-vcs/wiki) for setup and usage instructions.

 ---